How to build patient loyalty for your dental practice.

 Your practice’s persona.

 Many people, both children and adults, avoid the dentist out of fear or anxiety.
 Others are concerned about how they are going to afford their care or are unsure if their insurance will cover their treatment.
-A newer, yet serious hurdle is a general mistrust of healthcare providers and dentists.
-These factors can add up to big challenges.
+Anxiety, time or even shame are all serious hurdles that keep people from regular dental visits, and these factors can add up to big challenges.
 But, maintaining a trustworthy persona, the character of your practice that is presented or perceived by others, will help keep patients – even nervous ones – coming back.

 Demonstrate your expertise alongside showing empathy whenever possible.
 Ease anxiety by creating personal relationships, sharing knowledge and making them feel comfortable in your office.
 Use everyday terms to talk about their dental health – industry jargon can be intimidating.
 And, keep notes from visits in patient files – ask about the home project they were planning at the time of their last visit or how their favorite after school activity is going.
 Keep in mind, you may only get the opportunity to interact with patients that have good oral health twice each year, so keep your approach consistent and caring.
 You may even see new referrals come your way as a result.